loganrudd/interview-questions/README.md

    inputs.
 The function returns True if the phrase is found in the document and returns False otherwise.
 Note: Newline characters will not be included in the phrase.
+`

+## Instalation

+Clone project, cd to root of directory, create a new virtual environment with python 3.9.6, activate, and install project with pip.
+Eg:

+`conda create -n test python=3.9.6`

+`conda activate test`

+`pip install .`

 ## Code Example

-Everything in this project was developed using python 3.9.6, so assuming you have that version set to your system's python you can run the following commands to test the functionality the problems:
+Once virtual environment you can run the following commands to test the functionality the problems:

 `$ python math_problem.py -x 25 -y 45`